mounikamarreddy/Awesome-NLP-Resources-/README.md

-# Awesome Resources for Indian language NLP
+# Awesome NLP Resources for Indian languages

 This link contains all the information related to NLP.